 Journals will be very important to use during your studies, they will provide you with high quality, reliable and up-to-date information.
 Using articles in assignments will demonstrate you have read widely on your topic.

 How do I make a request?

-If the resource you need for your research is not held in the Library use the Inter-Library Loans service to request it.
-Please check the library catalogue iFind before requesting an Inter-Library Loan.
+If the resource you need for your research is not held in the Library, use the Document Supply Service to request an interlibrary loan.
+Please check the library catalogue iFind before requesting an interlibrary loan.

 Applied Social Sciences Index and Abstracts is an indexing and abstracting tool covering health, social services, psychology, sociology, economics, politics, race relations and education.
 Updated monthly, ASSIA provides a comprehensive source of social science and health information for the practical and academic professional.
 ASSIA currently contains over 375,000 records from over 500 journals published in 16 different countries, including the UK and US.

 British Nursing Index

 BNI - provides abstracts and full-text for journal articles in many subjects, in particular Nursing, Midwifery and Health and Social Care.
 It indexes hundreds of journal titles focusing on those published in the UK, Australia and Canada with coverage from 1993 onwards.

 The Cumulative Index to Nursing & Allied Health Literature (CINAHL) is a database indexing literature related to all aspects of nursing, midwifery and allied health.
 CINAHL is international in scope with more than 5.2 million records from 5000 journal titles, including full text for more than 770 journals.

 MEDLINE provides authoritative medical information on medicine, nursing, dentistry, veterinary medicine, the health care system, pre-clinical sciences, and much more.
 MEDLINE uses MeSH (Medical Subject Headings) indexing with tree hierarchy, subheadings and explosion capabilities to search citations from over 5,400 current biomedical journals.